 You can even change your identity provider, and Cased Shell will keep working.
 We've abstracted away connection pieces from your users; after all, why should your ordinary users need to worry about the details of SSH, nevermind worry about protecting secret keys on their own laptops?

-Centralized access control to SSH means one less thing to worry about in your SecOps story, all while increasing developer productivity and happiness.
+Centralized access control to SSH means one less thing to worry about—all while increasing developer productivity and happiness.

 Agentless, and in the browser